 What does this tell us?

 We realize that adequate work scheduling and cost control are two of the main purposes of maintenance management.
 The manager should understand the company’s operations and needs in order to choose which maintenance works to prioritize to minimize the harm caused to the company.
-Moreover, they should always evaluate which options, in terms of cost, are the most sustainable, both short and long-term (for instance, choosing between buying a more expensive, but more durable, set of equipment, or rather a cheaper but less durable one).
+Moreover, they should always evaluate which options, in terms of cost, are the most sustainable, both short and long-term — for instance, choosing between buying a more expensive, but more durable, set of equipment, or rather a cheaper but less durable one (in most cases, the answer would depend on the relation lifetime/cost for each of the options and, ideally, the one with the highest ratio should be chosen).

 Another important aspect of a maintenance manager’s job is the compliance with rules and regulations – looking back at example 2 above, it is possible that a given maintenance work is legally required to be performed by more than one technician for safety reasons.
 In this case, although assigning a single technician could, in theory, be sufficient and cheaper for the company, the law should always prevail, and the maintenance manager is responsible for ensuring compliance with it.